susd1234/nvidia-crewai-agentic-app-1-v4/README.md

 - Analyzes GitHub repositories to understand their structure and purpose
 - Creates a documentation plan based on the repository analysis
-- Generates MDX documentation files with rich content and examples
+- Generates documentation in multiple formats (MDX, PDF, DOCX)
 - Includes Mermaid diagrams to visualize complex concepts
 - Provides a FastAPI interface for integrating with other applications
 - Features a user-friendly Gradio UI for easy interaction